FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 ### Derivatives

-In order to use a newton based interior point optimization algorithm, one must be able to evaluate the derivatives of $\mathcal{A}$ and $\mathcal{V}$ with respect to $rho$.
-Concerning the area we have the following result :
+In order to use a Newton based interior point optimization algorithm, one must be able to evaluate the derivatives of $\mathcal{A}$ and $\mathcal{V}$ with respect to $rho$.
+Concerning the area, we have the following result :

 $$
 \forall v\in C^{1}(\Omega) \ , \ \langle d\mathcal{A}(\rho),v\rangle